WHAT TO DO IN ONE DAY IN VALENCIA

 If you plan to use public transportation more often and visit a few attractions the Valencia Tour Card can help you save money.
 Whether you stay for 24, 48, or 72 hours – you can check out prices here.

-So, let´s talk about your 1-day Valencia itinerary and the best things to do.
+So, let´s talk about your one day in Valencia itinerary and the best things to do.

 Train Station Valencia-Estacio Del Nord